Go-go dancing: In the 1960s

 On 19 June 1964, Carol Doda began go-go dancing topless at the Condor Club on Broadway and Columbus in the North Beach neighborhood of San Francisco.
 She became the world's most famous topless and bottomless go-go dancer, dancing at the Condor for 22 years.
 In Canada, in 1966, Bonny Rush was mentioned as the country's first topless go-go dancer in the news media.
 In general, however, go-go dancers in the 1960s did not work topless.

-In 1964 the Los Angeles-based club Whisky a Go Go began suspending go-go dancers above the audience in glass cages.
+In 1964 the Los Angeles–based club Whisky a Go Go began suspending go-go dancers above the audience in glass cages.
 Located on the Sunset Strip in West Hollywood, the club hired scantily clad dancers wearing knee-high vinyl go-go boots (or occasionally the Courrèges boots which inspired them) and mini skirts or mini flapper dresses.
 The club began to hire go-go dancers regularly in July 1965.

-By early 1965 the concept of go-go cages had also become popular in Europe.
-In Germany, the discothèques Scotch Kneipe and Pussycat in Munich were the first to have go-go cages.
+Go-go discotheques began to open across the United States.
+In 1967 an article in Newsweek estimated that there were 8000 go-go dancers working in the US, aged mostly between 18 and 21.
+The majority of go-go dancers in the New York metropolitan area were migrants from Brazil.
+Go-go dancing was generally performed to recorded music rather than a live band.
+The go-go dancers danced on tables, in cages, on dance floors or on small go-go stages.
+Their role was to entertain the audience and demonstrate dance moves.
+Many dancers hoped that go-go dancing would provide them a way into show business.
+Others simply earned money while travelling around the US as part of the counterculture of the 1960s.
+Earnings from go-go dancing in the mid-1960s were around $125–$200 per week.